triptu/Guitar-Notes-Practice/README.md

 Windows(I have not tested on any other OS).

 You can change the voice by replacing them with any other voice and saving by the same name as earlier.
-If you plan to change the voice run "check all.py" once to ensure everything is working correctly.
+If you plan to check after changing the voice run "check all.py" once to ensure everything is working correctly.